josecv/ebpf-userspace-exporter/README.md

 If you're running this in a containerized environment, such as kubernetes, you'll have to ensure a few things:

-* The exporter runs in the same namespace as the process you wish to monitor.
+* The exporter runs in the same process namespace as the process you wish to monitor.
 * The host must have ebpf enabled, and its /lib/modules and /usr/src should be mounted onto the exporter's container
 * The exporter must run as privileged or with the `CAP_BPF` capability